aai-institute/beyond-jupyter/README.md

 One could argue that development environments such as Jupyter even actively encourage unstructured design; and we thus deem it necessary to abandon the respective software development patterns and to metaphorically go "beyond Jupyter".

-The goal of the course material is for practictioners to
+The goal of the course material is for practitioners to

 <p align="center" style="text-align:center"><b>
 understand how a principled software design approach supports every aspect of a machine learning project, accelerating both development & experimentation.